A neighbour selection approach for identifying differential networks in conditional functional graphical models: Simulation study

 \emph{FFGL} and \emph{FFGL2} are functional extensions of FGL that incorporate block structure.
 Both methods jointly estimate $\mathbf{\Theta}^0$ and $\mathbf{\Theta}^0+ \mathbf{\Theta}^1$ with a block-wise sparsity penalty (Frobenius norms of off-diagonal blocks).
 They differ in how similarity across groups is enforced: FFGL uses a fused Frobenius penalty on differences between corresponding blocks, whereas FFGL2 retains an element-wise fused $\ell_1$ penalty within blocks.
 Differential edges are then obtained by differencing the two estimated precision matrices.

-\paragraph{Relation to the proposed method.} Unlike FuDGE, which estimates only $\mathbf{\Theta}^1$ and FGL and FFGL that focus their estimation only on the components $\mathbf{\Theta}^1$ and $\mathbf{\Theta}^0 + \mathbf{\Theta}^1$, our approach is formulated to estimate simultaneously the group component $\mathbf{\Theta}^0$ and the differential graph $\mathbf{\Theta}^1$ within a single optimisation problem.
-This joint parameterisation allows us to recover both group-specific networks $\mathcal{G}^0$ described by $\mathbf{\Theta}^0$ and $\mathcal{G}^1$ given by while still enabling a fair comparison on the differential-network recovery task used in the simulations.
+\paragraph{Relation to the proposed method.} Unlike FuDGE, which estimates only the differential graph $\mathbf{\Theta}^1$ and FGL and FFGL that focus their estimation on the graphs associated to the two groups $\mathbf{\Theta}^0$ and $\mathbf{\Theta}^0 + \mathbf{\Theta}^1$, our approach is formulated to estimate simultaneously the group component $\mathbf{\Theta}^0$ and the differential graph $\mathbf{\Theta}^1$ within a single optimisation problem.
+This joint parameterisation allows us to recover both group-specific networks $Gr^0$ described by $\mathbf{\Theta}^0$ and $Gr^1$ given by while still enabling a fair comparison on the differential-network recovery task used in the simulations.